Imtiazkarimik23/ATFuzzer/README.md

 # How to run:
 To run ATFuzzer execute the following command:
-*./grammarFuzzer.py <list of grammars> <devicename> <port (optional)>*
+*./executeFuzzer.py <list of grammars> <devicename> <port (optional)>*

-Alternatively,  it  is  possible  to  execute  ATFuzzer  with  multiple  random  chosen  grammarswith the command:
+Alternatively,  it  is  possible  to  execute  ATFuzzer  with  multiple  random  chosen  grammars with the command:
-*./grammarFuzzer.py multi <devicename> <port (optional)>*
+*./executeFuzzer.py multi <devicename> <port (optional)>*

 The program then asks to choose among 4 option:

-0. Standard fuzzer (includes crossover, mutation, feedback evaluation)
+ - 0 - Standard fuzzer (includes crossover, mutation, feedback evaluation)
-1. No feedback fuzzer
+ - 1 - No feedback fuzzer
-2. No crossover fuzzer
+ - 2 - No crossover fuzzer
-3. No mutation fuzzer
+ - 3 - No mutation fuzzer

 These options allows the user to choose which type of ATFuzzer to run.
-This is fundamentalto test and evaluate the effectiveness of our fuzzer.Finally  ATFuzzer  requires  to  specify  which  channel  will  be  used  for  the  AT  commandstransmission.
+This is fundamental to test and evaluate the effectiveness of our fuzzer.

+Finally, ATFuzzer requires to specify which channel will be used for the AT commands transmission.
 It is possible to select one among three options:

-- b  Bluetooth
+ - b - Bluetooth
-- u  USB
+ - u - USB
-- t  Test execution (does not require any connected device)
+ - t - Test execution (does not require any connected device)

+If the Bluetooth option is selected, the program asks for the Bluetooth address of the target device.
+The user may insert the Bluetooth MAC address of the device in the specific format: XX:XX:XX:XX:XX:XX (e.g., 1A:2B:3C:4D:5E:6F).

-The test execution executes the AT command grammars fuzzer with fake evaluation pa-rameters and without submitting any command to a device.
-This option is only for testingpurpose, so do not use it to fuzz an actual smartphone.
+Test execution executes ATFuzzer with fake evaluation parameters and without submitting any command to a device.
+This option is only for testing purpose, so do not use it to fuzz an actual smartphone.

+**Note**: if you run Bluetooth ATFuzzer on linux, it may be necessary to execute the program with *sudo*, depending on the system configuration.